chef/chef-web-docs/includes_delivery/includes_delivery_ssh_keys_add_to_delivery.rst

       Are you sure you want to continue connecting (yes/no)? yes adding remote delivery: ssh://USERNAME@ENTERPRISE@SERVER_DNS:8989/ENTERPRISE/ORGANIZATION/PROJECT

-The user can now create a local branch, make and submit changes to |chef delivery|.
+The user can now create a local branch, make and submit changes to |delivery|.